emwap/stream-paper/paper.md

   Our representation enables further optimizations: we show how to remove duplicate loop variables.

-  Our measurements show that our new monadic representation consistently outperforms the functional representation by almost an order of magnitude.
+  The representation has been evaluated in the context of the Feldspar embedded DSL, and our measurements show that our new monadic representation consistently outperforms the functional representation by almost an order of magnitude.
 ---